Yoy Lead Growth Project

 Result:

-These optimizations completely reversed the negative trajectory of our campaigns.
-We moved from consistent year-over-year declines in leads to now experiencing YoY increases—all while maintaining a similar budget and without compromising lead quality.
+These optimizations reversed the negative trajectory of our campaigns, shifting performance from consistent year-over-year lead declines to six consecutive months of YoY lead increases, all while maintaining a similar budget and without compromising lead quality.

 As a result of this turnaround, our paid search channel received a more than 25% increase in budget for January 2025.